Joint Deformations of Manifolds, Coherent Sheaves and Sections: Coherent DG-Lie algebroids on smooth varieties

-Since the complex $\sE^*$ is assumed bounded, it is not difficult to prove that $\sP^*(X,\sE^*)$ is also a coherent DG-Lie algebroids with surjective anchor map $\alpha$ \cite[Proposition 5.1]{DMcoppie}.
-Therefore, we have a short exact sequence
+Since the complex $\sE^*$ is assumed bounded, it is not difficult to prove that $\sP^*(X,\sE^*)$ is also a coherent DG-Lie algebroid with surjective anchor map $\alpha$ \cite[Proposition 5.1]{DMcoppie}.
+Therefore, we~have a short exact sequence

-Next, we describe another example of DG-Lie algebroids, extending the previous construction, starting from a coherent sheaf and a section.
+Next, we describe another example of DG-Lie algebroid, extending the previous construction, starting from a coherent sheaf and a section.